Meet the Artisans

 You will have the opportunity seeing some of these craftsmen at work; observing their meticulous practices and their tools

 This private walk is very much for the traveler looking to scratch a little more beneath the surface of the city.
-It should not be thought of as a shopping tour, instead, it is an in depth look into the workings of this precious field and should provide a better understanding of the importance of preserving and promoting this dying skills.
+It should not be thought of as a shopping tour, instead, it is an in depth look into real workshops and should provide a better understanding of the importance of preserving and promoting this dying skills.

-We'll talk about Tuscan artisan traditions and the value and role of work and manufacturing in Italian culture and we will take you along streets with little artisan workshops where you will stop by and watch them working; silver, gold, perfume, leather... another Florence, a link between the art and craft from the Renaissance to the present days.
+We'll talk about Tuscan artisan traditions and watch people working; silver, gold, perfume, leather... another Florence, a link between the art and craft from the Renaissance to the present days.